Apply to have a statutory demand cancelled

 Attend the hearing

 A date will be set for the hearing, which you must attend.
-If you don't, the court will dismiss your application to have the statutory demand set aside.
+If you don't go to the hearing the court will dismiss your application to have the statutory demand set aside.

 If your application is successful, the statutory demand will be cancelled, or set aside.
 However, depending on the reason why it was set aside, you may need to continue negotiating with your creditor about the debt, or they could try again to make you bankrupt at a later date.